 Sir Laurie Magnus

 Sir Laurie Magnus is Chairman of Historic England, the public body that champions and protects England's built historic environment.
 He was Deputy Chairman of the National Trust from 2005 to 2013.
-Sir Laurie is Deputy Chairman (Europe) of Evercore Partners and holds a number of non-executive directorships within the finance sector.
-He has over 35 years' experience in the corporate finance advisory business, including in South East Asia.
-In the not-for-profit sector, Sir Laurie is Chairman of Windsor Leadership and a Trustee of the Allchurches Trust.
-Laurie is also a Director of English Heritage Trading Ltd.
+Laurie is a Senior Advisor at Evercore Partners, the investment banking group, and holds a number of listed company non-executive directorships within the finance sector.
+He has over 40 years' experience in the corporate finance advisory business, including in South East Asia.
+In the not-for-profit sector, Laurie is Chairman of Windsor Leadership and a Trustee of the Allchurches Trust.
+He is also a Director of English Heritage Trading Ltd.